Chromowolf/Dune2000stats/README.md

 ### Interface and Controls
 - **Refresh Button**: Click this button to refresh the current UI.
 Use this feature if there is a visual glitch, such as the stats not being fully displayed.
+- **Import Button**: Loads a previously saved stats file and updates the app to display the loaded statistics.
 - **Export Button**: Saves the stats from the last game.
 This allows you to keep a record of game statistics for later review.